383rd Unmanned Aerial Vehicle Brigade: History

-On 24 February 2022, the day of the start of the Russian invasion of Ukraine, four Bayraktar TB2 drones stationed at Chuhuiv Air base were abandoned and later destroyed on the ground by Ukrainian Forces.
+On 24 February 2022, the day of the start of the full scale Russian invasion of Ukraine, four Bayraktar TB2 drones stationed at Chuhuiv Air base were abandoned and later destroyed on the ground by Ukrainian Forces.
 The People's Militia of the Luhansk People's Republic meanwhile claimed it shot down two TB2 drones near the city of Luhansk.
 On 26 February 2022, two TB2 drones were claimed shot down near Shchastia.
 On February 28, 2022, the regiment carried out 2 strikes on Russian targets using Bayraktar TB2 UAVs destroying a column of Russian equipment in the Kherson Oblast and a Buk air defense system near Malyn.
 On 2 March 2022, with the help of Bayraktar UAVs, the regiment destroyed Russian equipment in Sumy Oblast, including a Pantsir which was later studied by Ukrainian Armed Forces.
 On 8 March 2022, a Tu-141 reconnaissance drone was reported to have crashed in Ukraine.
 On March 12, a Bayraktar Uragan rocket system and also destroyed one of the headquarters of the Russian 35th Army, several electronic warfare and lower-level headquarters.
 On 17 March 2022, a Bayraktar TB2 was shot down over Kyiv; Russia published images of the drone wreckage.
 A second TB2 drone was shot down on 29 March 2022, in eastern Ukraine.
 On 2 April a third TB-2 drone was shot down.
 On 26 and 27 April, three additional TB2 drones were destroyed, two in Kursk Oblast and the third in Belgorod Oblast, Russia, by a Pantsir-S1.
 On 1 May, a TB2 drone with registration S51T was shot down in Kursk region, Russia.
 TB2 losses amounted to seven units confirmed visually.
 On 7 May, a TB2 drone attacked and destroyed a Russian Mil Mi-8 transport helicopter as it was unloading passengers on Snake Island.
 In the same deployment, a TB2 drone destroyed a Tor missile launcher on the island, while a second launcher was destroyed as it was being unloaded from a landing craft.
 This cleared the way for a bombing run by a Ukrainian Air Force Sukhoi Su-27 'Flanker' aircraft against buildings on the island.
 On 23 May 2022, the remains of a Ukrainian Bayraktar TB2, tail number 75, were found in Romanian territorial waters by Romanian authorities.
 The drone was likely shot down during the Snake Island attacks of 7 May.
 At the end of July 2022, Russian military released video of the destruction of a TB2 using a Lancet munition.
 On 3 July 2022, the governor of the Kursk region wrote on Telegram that "our air defenses shot down two Ukrainian Tu-141 drones".
 As of 12 September 2022, at least 95 units of Russian equipment were confirmed to have been destroyed using the Bayraktar TB2s.
 (Note: Including limited number of naval equipment (at least 2 vessels) destroyed by Ukrainian Navy UAVs) On 5 December 2022, explosions were reported at two Russian airbases: the one at Engels-2 reportedly damaged two Tu-95s; the other at the Dyagilevo military airbase near Ryazan, destroyed a fuel truck, damaged a Tu-22M3 and killed three, injuring five.
-The attacks were carried out by Tupolev Tu-141.
+The attacks were carried out by Tu-141.
 On 26 December 2022, at midnight, explosions were again reported at Engels-2.
 Air sirens were reported being heard at the base and surrounding areas.
 The local governor Roman Busargin reported no damage to "civilian infrastructure".
 Three people from the "technical staff" were reported to be killed.
 According to Russian media, the attack was foiled, but Ukrainian and Russian social media accounts reported a number of bombers to have been destroyed.
-A modified Tupolev Tu-141 was used to undertake the attack.
+A modified Tu-141 was used to undertake the attack.